Where do I start when looking for a good appellate attorney in Michigan?

 Cost of an Appeal

-Depending on the length of the trial, the number of possible issues and other factors impacting its complexity, the cost of an appeal might be anywhere from $5,000 to $150,000 or more, plus expenses.
+Depending on the length of the trial, the number of possible issues and other factors impacting its complexity, the cost of an appeal can be significant.
 Every case is different and an honest attorney will take the time to learn about a case, at a free consultation, before quoting a fee.
 Federal appeals are typically more expensive than state appeals but there is no hard and fast rule.

 What Michigan Counties have the most convictions?